Announcing ECE® 6.0!

 The CRA evaluator assesses the suitability of different alloys in production environments by analysing the temperature, partial pressure of CO2 and H2S, pH and chloride.

-The evaluator uses ECE's own rules and the ISO15156-3 sour service standard to identify suitable alloys for the operating conditions.
+The evaluator uses ISO15156-3 sour service standard to identify suitable alloys for the operating conditions.

-The ECE lifecycle calculator uses the net present value technique to evaluate the total cost for CS vs CRA flowline and tubing options considering the varying OPEX and CAPEX costs of both materials.
+The ECE lifecycle calculator uses the net present value technique to evaluate the total cost for carbon steel vs CRA flowline and tubing options considering the varying OPEX and CAPEX costs of both materials.

 Excel interfacing for point calculations is supported for the flowline corrosion predictor, the flowline CRA evaluator and the tubing CRA evaluator for the calculation of up to 1000 results at a time.